From Star Trek: Theurgy Wiki

 As the war had ended, the need for Medical personnel to remain behind on Cardassia as part of relief efforts prompted Kate into staying.
 She was transferred to a small detachment, and under tutelage of a number of skilled Starfleet Doctors, she would continue her education, and in fact earn the necessary accreditations of her previously delayed Surgical Doctorate program.
 This would of course take years of time, yet there was little of it wasted as Cardassia had been utterly devastated by the Dominion as punishment for their betrayal.
 At first, Kate found herself utterly disinterested in the Cardassian people, or their culture.
 To an effect, she’d even harbored some feelings of resentment toward them, as had many Starfleet personnel in the wake of the war.
 But, as time went on, she found herself starting to understand, and even appreciate some of the finer aspects of their culture.
 She appreciated the importance of study and learning that was instilled in them from a young age, but most of all she admired how important family was for them.
 They were close-knit units, which was something she had wanted in her own life but had never found.

 Soon, she had found herself indulging in Cardassian culture a little more openly, even having developed something of a preference for Cardassian cuisine.
-It all seemed to culminate for her, when she later met and fell in love with a young Cardassian Glinn, by the name of Tosar Evek; who was the son of a prominent Cardassian Gul.
+It all seemed to culminate for her, when she later met and fell in love with a young Cardassian Glinn, by the name of Tosar Evek; who was the daughter of a prominent Cardassian Gul.
 Tosar had been assiged to Kate as a replacement to the steward she’d previously come to know during the first half of her stay on the Cardassiad home world.
 At first, they had seemed to greatly disprove of one another, and were prone to arguments, but as they grew increasingly familiar, they had discovered a great deal in common.
 It was that commonality which became something of a romantic interest, and only led to the development of mutual feelings of love.
 A love that would eventually even blossom into an engagement, though it had been terminated not long after due to the conflicting nature of their then respective positions and careers.
 Kate had desired a chance to continue to serve within Starfleet, and Tosar a chance to continue to serve within the Cardassian Union.
 It simply wouldn’t have worked, they realized.
 And though Tosar and Kate had loved each other, they decided to separate and go in opposite directions.
 Permanently so, as by 2377 Kate had earned her Doctorate as a Surgeon and accepted her first assignment as such aboard a starship, leaving Cardassia Prime behind.

 For the role she played in relief efforts of the Cardassian people, Kate was awarded the Starfleet Medal of Mercy.